-Download UPSC IES & ISS Hall Tickets 2020 : IES/ ISS Admit card 2020 will be released on UPSC official website @ upsc.gov.in.
-Candidates will be able to download admit card for Indian Economic service (IES) and Indian Statistical Service (ISS) written exam to be conducted from 26th June 2020.
+Download UPSC IES & ISS Hall Tickets 2021 : UPSC IES/ ISS Admit Card 2021 has been released on UPSC official website @ upsc.gov.in on 29 June 2021.
+Candidates will be able to download admit card for Indian Economic Service (IES) and Indian Statistical Service (ISS) written exam to be conducted from 16th July 2021.

-The Board will release the e-admit cards for all candidates who have successfully applied and paid the application fee three weeks prior to the written exam date.
+The UPSC will release the IES/ISS e-admit cards for all candidates who have successfully applied and paid the application fee three weeks prior to the written exam date.
 Candidates will be able to download their hall tickets once it has been uploaded by the commission online.

 How To Download The Admit Card?